louisejuliedelhaye/SANDI/README.md

 # SANDI
 SANDI is a free, open-access software designed for oceanography and sedimentology.
-It can be used for two purposes: 1. to extract particles from high-resolution underwater images and 2. to extract gravels (> 1 mm) from laboratory images, in order to measure their size and shape and derive some statistics.
+It can be used for two purposes: 1. to extract particles from high-resolution underwater images and 2. to extract gravels (> 1 mm) from laboratory images, in order to measure their size and shape and to derive some statistics.

-***Disclaimer**: This is a beta version of the software, and may therefore still contain a few errors or malfunctions.
+***Disclaimer**: This is a beta version of the software, and it may therefore still contain a few errors or malfunctions.
 We welcome any suggestions for improvement.*

+## 1. Suspended particles
 ## 2. Gravel analysis
 This section present a fast and easy way to measure the size and shape of rocks by detecting their contours from an image.